MicrosoftDocs/azure-aks-docs/articles/aks/imds-restriction.md

 The Azure Key Vault provider for Secrets Store Container Storage Interface (CSI) driver now supports workload identity authentication mode and therefore can work with IMDS restriction enabled.

+> [!CAUTION]
+> Enabling IMDS restrictions for a cluster that uses unsupported add-ons results in an error.

 ## Enable IMDS restriction on a new cluster

 To enable IMDS restriction on a new cluster and block all traffic from non-host network pods to the IMDS endpoint, call the [`az aks create`](/cli/azure/aks#az-aks-create) command with the `--imds-restriction` parameter set to `enabled`.